pizlonator/fil-c/invisicaps_by_example.md

         return 0;
     }

 Note that extra level of indirection that makes it so that the freed object is not directly referenced from local variables.
-This allows the GC to "move" the capability pointer to point to the free singleton.
+This allows FUGC to "move" the capability pointer to point to the free singleton.

     filc safety error: cannot write pointer to free object.
         pointer: 0x781b46504270,0x781b559b8fa8,0x781b559b8fa8,free,global,readonly